-A whopping 80 to 90 percent of the US workforce says they would like to telework at least part-time.
+A whopping 80 to 90 percent of the U.S. workforce says they would like to telework at least part-time.
 While this benefit would entice most people, it is particularly useful to some candidates from underrepresented groups.
 For instance, disabled and semi-retired professionals may prefer to work from home to reduce workplace challenges and eliminate an unnecessary commute.
 Working parents would also benefit, as the time they save traveling to and from the office could be spent with their children instead.
 In addition, offering remote work allows you to recruit talent from anywhere in the world.
 That gives you a bigger talent pool from which to build a diverse workforce—even if your geographic location isn’t particularly diverse.
-Not only will this benefit not cost you anything, it could actually save you $11,000 per employee each year.
+Not only will this benefit not cost you anything, but it could also actually save you $11,000 per employee each year.

 4. Flexible schedules

 Ditching the traditional workday in favor of flexible schedules can also help you attract and retain working parents, older workers, and some disabled professionals.
 This flexible perk is a great way to attract a wide range of talent.
 For instance, offering parents the option to begin at 6am means they can be finished with work in time for school pickups.
 Older workers may just enjoy working hours that better align with their energy levels and sleep schedules.
 And those with frequent medical appointments during the workday may be drawn to an opportunity that allows them to work around those appointments.

 The U.S. is the only developed country in the world without a federal, paid parental leave program.
 Furthermore, only 38 percent of companies offer paid parental leave.
 This employee benefit may help you attract working parents who are looking for a better work-life balance in order to bond with their new children.
 A generous paid parental leave may even help you retain women after they have children, as the workforce participation rate for women steadily increases as their children get older.
 Employed fathers with younger and older children are about equally likely to work full time.